Albertlarsen/WorkDayCalculator/readme.md

 To run project

 - Clone repo
 - Open solution file WorkDayCalculator.sln in IDE
+- If Mac says you can't open go to 'privacy & security' in settings and allow the program. see more here: https://support.apple.com/en-us/102445
 - Make sure .Net 8 is installed
 - Open solution file
 - Adjust the cases you want to test in Program.cs there's one example test case there